subigya-js/Cypto-Tracker/README.md

 - **ReactJS:** Used for building the user interface and handling the application's state.
 - **Tailwind CSS:** Used for styling the user interface components.
-- **Crypto API:** Utilized to fetch GitHub user data based on the entered username.
+- **Crypto API:** Utilized to fetch Crypto Currencies data in tabular and line chart format.

 ## Installation